 Frequently Asked Questions

-There is no longer a minimum age requirement to be a resident of The Baptist Home.
-In 2006, the trustees
+There is no longer a minimum age requirement to be a resident of the Baptist Homes.

 No, in 2006 the Board of Trustees of The Baptist Home voted to have an open admissions policy.
 One scriptural